ylab-hi/pxblat/README.md

 ## Why PxBLAT?

-When conducting extensive queries, using the `blat` of `BLAT` suit can prove to be quite inefficient, especially if these operations aren't grouped.
+When conducting extensive queries, using the `blat` of `BLAT` suite can prove to be quite inefficient, especially if these operations aren't grouped.
 The tasks are allocated sporadically, often interspersed among other tasks.
 In general, the choice narrows down to either utilizing `blat` or combining `gfServer` with `gfClient`.
 Indeed, `blat` is a program that launches `gfServer`, conducts the sequence query via `gfClient`, and then proceeds to terminate the server.